GIScience/gis-training-resource-center/content/Wiki/en_qgis_single_symbol_wiki.md

 - Click on `Symbology`
 - Confirm that the layer setting is on `Single Symbol`
 - Select the colour of your choice in the drop-down menu.
 For more colour options select in the drop-down menu `Choose Color`
-- *Optional*:.
-You can adjust the opacity/ transparency of the layer.
+- *Optional*: You can adjust the opacity/ transparency of the layer.
 This can be very useful when you want to show multiple overlapping layers.
 - *Optional*: Here you can set the unit type.
 This is useful when you want for example visualize points in a certain size.
 - Optional.
 Here you can find standard and previously used styles quickly.
 - Click `Apply` to put your adjustment into effect.